2019 Sedgemoor District Council election

 The 2019 Sedgemoor District Council election took place on Thursday 2 May 2019 as a four-yearly election to elect all members (councillors) of Sedgemoor District Council in the English county of Somerset.
-The principal town in the district is Bridgwater accounting for 15 of the 48 councillors elected.
+The principal town in the district was Bridgwater accounting for 15 of the 48 councillors elected.
 The election was part of the United Kingdom local elections, 2019.
 Following the election, Sedgemoor District Council became the only district council in Somerset still under Conservative control.